skip to main content

 What is Cholesterol?

-Cholesterol is a type of lipid (fat), found in the blood, which our body needs.
+Cholesterol is a type of lipid (fat) found in your blood, that your body needs.

 Types of cholesterol